-Comenity Bank is a financial services company that offers credit cards through national retail chains to consumers around the country.
+Comenity Bank is a major credit card issuer that offers credit cards through national retail chains to consumers around the country.

-In fact, the 30-year old company has more than 50 million card members through its various credit card programs.
-So what makes Comenity Bank and its store credit cards so special?
+In fact, Comenity Bank, founded in 1989, boasts over 50 million card members through its various credit card programs.
+So, what sets Comenity and its store credit cards apart from the competition?

-Keep reading to find out everything you need to know about Comenity Bank credit cards and which may be the best one for you.
+Keep reading to learn about Comenity Bank credit cards and which may be best for you.

-You’ll need to apply separately for each specific card you want so it’s good to know all of your options up front.
+You’ll need to apply separately for each specific credit card you want.
+So, it’s good to know all of your options upfront.
 Then, research the benefits you get from each one.

-Comenity Bank offers nearly 150 retail store cards, including:
+Comenity Bank offers over 130 retail store-branded credit cards, including:

 - Abercrombie & Fitch